Get Tech Tips

-The sensing bulb and power element contain a mixed liquid/vapor charge (under most conditions), when the bulb temperature increases the pressure in the bulb increases which opens the valve (increases the orifice size, feeding more refrigerant into the evaporator).
-When the sensing bulb temperature decreases the pressure in the bulb decreases which closes the valve (decreases the orifice size, feeding less refrigerant into the evaporator).
+The sensing bulb and power element contain a mixed liquid/vapor charge (under most conditions).
+When the bulb temperature increases, the pressure in the bulb also increases, which opens the valve (increases the orifice size, feeding more refrigerant into the evaporator).
+When the sensing bulb temperature decreases, the pressure in the bulb also decreases, which closes the valve (decreases the orifice size, feeding less refrigerant into the evaporator).

 In some cases, the powerhead and bulb can lose the charge, usually due to a cracked bulb tube.
-This causes the bulb and element to lose all of the pressure and the expansion valve will fail closed / evaporator will starve.
-The result will be abnormally high suction superheat at the evaporator outlet accompanied by low suction pressure, high subcooling and often freezing at the center to the outlet of the valve (on A/C applications).
+That causes the bulb and element to lose all of the pressure; the expansion valve will fail closed, and the evaporator will starve.
+The result will be abnormally high suction superheat at the evaporator outlet accompanied by low suction pressure, high subcooling, and often freezing at the center to the outlet of the valve (on A/C applications).

-A good practice is to first confirm that you have proper subcooling all the way to the valve inlet.
-This means checking liquid line temperature inside and out on split system.
+A good practice is to confirm that you have proper subcooling all the way to the valve inlet first.
+That means checking liquid line temperature inside and out on a split system.

 Keep in mind that some expansion valves are field adjustable.
-In this case, ensure that the valve is adjusted full counterclockwise (open) before condemning the valve as failed closed.
+In those cases, ensure that the valve is adjusted full counterclockwise (open) before condemning the valve as failed closed.